 So you’ve grown a belly.
 There’s no need to beat yourself up for it.
 It happens all the time, and in some sense, it’s inevitable.
 The mid-section spread starts as you head toward middle age or your diet fails you because your gut is particularly susceptible to packing on pounds for men.
 The good news: Undoing the damage and getting your abs back is possible and there are exercises to lose belly fat that work.
 But utilizing exercises for stomach fat isn’t a one-time deal.
 Learning how to burn belly fat requires a dedication to exercise, as well as diet.

 The diet part is on you (and yes, you know what to do to eat well).
 But the exercises are on us.
 The best exercises to burn belly fat are hard to find.
 That’s we came up with ten 10-minute workouts that will tone those abs like nobody’s business.
-And because you know by now (you do, don’t you?) that you can’t spot-train your body to get buff in one area and not another, we’ve split these workouts into building and burning segments, so you can strengthen the right muscle groups, while also shedding fat from all over.
+And because you know by now that you can’t spot-train your body to get buff in one area and not another, we’ve split these workouts into building and burning segments, so you can strengthen the right muscle groups, while also shedding fat from all over.
 Plus, they’re all low to no equipment, making them at-home workouts that can still give you a decent burn.

 Belly Fat Exercise #1

 Build: Rotating plank.
 Do 60-second planks facing front (traditional), side, other side, and back (belly-up), with 15 seconds rest in-between.

 Burn: Platform jumps.
 Engage your core while developing explosive power by doing one minute of squat jumps onto a high bench, followed by 30 seconds of rest, 3 times.

 Build: Bridges develop lower abdominal muscles plus overall core stability.
 Do 5 bridges, holding each for 30 seconds, with 15 seconds rest in-between.